rosenbergsimon/rember/README.md

     python ./main.py view

-view allows the viewing of the "directories" of notes logged in the JSON so far.
-Follow the prompts to enter a directory, and the corresponding subdirectories and files will display.
-Use periods "." as delimeters.
+view allows the viewing of the "directories" of notes, and their corresponding entries and hex codes which have been logged in the JSON so far.
+It will display like running the "tree" command on unix.

     python ./main.py review